 The subject: While sitting in an outdoor area in front of an old town restaurant on – and we didn’t make this up – Foreigners Street, we were gawked at constantly by Chinese tourists.
 Many wanted to shake our hands, or they would take a sleuth selfie – with us in the background.
 The monks in my photo, however, didn’t care about us as they went about their afternoon outing in Dali old town.

 The inspiration: On our entire trip through the Yunnan province in China, monks were irresistible subjects.
-Mostly they were quick to get out of the way of photos, and you had to be quick at stealing a snap.
+Mostly they were quick to get out of the way of photos, and you had to be quick and adept at stealing a stealth photo.
 These two, though, were casually strolling down the street in Dali old town.
 I quickly moved to the outside edge of the restaurant and snapped a couple of shots as they strolled past before they saw me and turned their heads.
 Particularly appealing of course was their casual appearance, with bags carried cross-body, slip-on canvas shoes, and one daintily holding a smoothie with pinkie finger out.
 The contrast of the monks quietly making their way down a bustling street lined with tourist shops and filled with throngs of travelers offered a great contrast too.

-Artist’s tools: My Nikon D90 has served me well for many an adventure, as does the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years — I’m now shooting exclusively with Sony!
+Artist’s tools: My Nikon D90 served me well for many an adventure, as did the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years — I’m now shooting exclusively with Sony!
 What I like about this focal length on a lens is its ability to capture almost everything for me without fiddling with changing lens or being draped with several cameras with different lenses.
 It allowed me to quickly move into position, zoom out a bit and get these monks in action.
 I was set at 1/160th of a second at f/8 with a focal length of 35mm.
 I also try to avoid over-processing so this has only the simplest of touches to tone down sharp swords of light that were distracting.
 This was taken in May 2016.